 A: While nachos can be a part of a weight loss diet, it’s important to make them the right way.
 Be sure to use whole grain tortilla chips, load up on vegetables, use leaner meats, and go easy on the cheese and sour cream.

-Portion control is also key (8) – don’t eat the whole platter of nachos!
+Portion control is also key (8) – don’t eat the whole platter of nachos by yourself!

 Q: What Can I Use Instead Of Chips For Nachos?